solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 ## Task 7: Querying JSON Files with Serverless SQL Pools

-JSON files are another common format that data engineers work with.
-Just like Parquet and CSV files, Synapse Serverless pools support a variety of techniques to manipulate them.
+JSON files are another popular format that data engineers encounter.
+Like Parquet and CSV files, Synapse serverless SQL pools support various techniques to query and manipulate them.

 1. In the Knowledge center samples, search for the **Query JSON Files** SQL script.
 Select **Continue**.